pip-services/pip-services-docs/content/en/node/azure/services/commandable_azure_function_service.md

 **Extends**: [AzureFunctionService](../azure_function_service)

 ### Description
+The CommandableAzureFunctionService class allows you to create abstract services that receive commands via the Azure Function protocols to operations automatically generated for commnads defined in [ICommandable components](../../../commons/commands/icommandable).

+Important points

-Each command is exposed as invoke method that receives command name and parameters.
+- Each command is exposed as invoke method that receives command name and parameters.

-Commandable services require only 3 lines of code to implement a robust external Azure Function-based remote interface.
+- Commandable services require only 3 lines of code to implement a robust external Azure Function-based remote interface.

-This service is intended to work inside Azure Function container that exploses registered actions externally.
+- This service is intended to work inside Azure Function container that exploses registered actions externally.

 #### Configuration parameters